 The most obvious benefit of building a custom home is that you are able to control an endless number of factors including the layout of the home, accessibility, and the orientation of the building on the lot.
 Aside from functionality, you also control the aesthetics by choosing only the colors, materials, and fixtures that you love.
 Upon completion, the house should help facilitate your lifestyle and values—whether that’s entertaining friends, spending time with your family, or prioritizing relaxation and comfort.
 The home can be 100% unique and the creative possibilities are only restricted by your budget.

 Many find that building a custom home actually makes more sense financially, because you will have control over every line item and therefore the bottom line cost.
 You are able to forego features and amenities that you don’t want or need, so you are able to spend your budget only on what you really want.
 Won’t use the three fireplaces outlined in a generic home plan?
 You can skip them and use the money to add smart home features instead!
+We offer an initial list of standard features, and you can further customize to create the perfect home for you.

 This control also allows you to add in features to your home that can save you operational costs in the long run, such as ENERGY STAR appliances, windows, and doors—which will lower utility bills and can qualify you for federal tax credits.